psyciknz/CameraEvents/README.md

 I build and run in docker mostly.
 Will work out how to post on dockerhub.

+Otherwise, clone into a directory, create the config file, and run with python CameraEvents.py

 # Configuration.

 Copy the config-master.ini to config.ini in the directory with the script.